For FedEx Ground contractors

 Monday-morning Owner Brief

-One page, single column, written by a senior bookkeeper — not an AI.
+One page, single column — AI-drafted around numbers the rules engine already computed and sourced, reviewed by you before it goes anywhere.
 Revenue, net margin, three things to look at this week, source links for every number.

 Route P&L heatmap — every route, every week